| Though Eowyn could not eat,

 handed it to Fingolfin.
 It was covered in notes.
 Part of it read:

-Questions: Ask who they remember seeing, when and where.
+Questions: Ask who they remember seeing, when

 IMPORTANT: Draw plan of banqueting hall.
-Mark position of body.
+Mark

-If two witnesses agree where he was - mark on plan.
+If two witnesses agree where he was mark on plan.

 If he was not in hall, check if servants saw in bedchamber.

 IMPORTANT: Interview guests separately.
-Do not allow them to confer.
+Do not

 "Thank you, my lady," said Fingolfin, "With your

 permission, your Majesty?"
 Aragorn nodded.
-Fingolfin put
+Fingolfin slipped

 lady.
 I will return at two, my lord, to report on our progress."

-him down the stairs.
+precede him down the stairs.

 "Come, March Warden," he said, "let us follow